-In addition to your image, you should also make sure that the description for your pins includes strong, keyword rich descriptions.
-Users on Pinterest type in keywords for recipes, DIY and other information they need to know about.
+In addition to your image, you should also make sure that you include strong keywords in your pin’s description.
+Users on Pinterest type in keywords for recipes, DIY, and other information they need to know about.
 When your keyword matches those searches, your pins will more likely be an option.

 Creating an effective pinning strategy involves much more than making a pin.
-You need to set up rich pins, develop proper boards and more.
-Take the time to read Precision Pinning so you can not only set up your account the right way but also learn how to make images, understand your stats and develop a consistent pinning schedule that works.
+You need to set up rich pins, develop proper boards, and more.
+Take the time to read Precision Pinning so you can set up your account the right way and learn how to make images, understand your stats, and develop a consistent pinning schedule that works.

-I’ve followed these strategies, and my sites now have more than 5,000 pageviews a day, just from Pinterest.
-But, even then, Pinterest should not be your primary source of traffic, ever (see #3 below).
+I’ve followed these strategies, and my sites now have more than 5,000 page views a day, just from Pinterest.
+Even then, Pinterest should not be your primary source of traffic ever (see #3 below).

 2. Share your content where your audience lives

-Take time to understand who your reader (also called avatar) hangs out.
-Is she using Pinterest or does he love Facebook?
+Take time to understand who your reader (also called an avatar) hangs out.
+Is she using Pinterest, or does he love Facebook?
 Maybe your avatar gets lost scrolling through the feed on Instagram.
 Where ever it is that he or she hangs out, that is where you need to be.

-3. Make sure your posts are written to get organic traffic
+3. Write your posts, so they get organic traffic